-(a) Investments are recorded at fair value in “Other Assets” with fair valueadjustments reflected in “Other Revenues.”
+(a) Investments are recorded at fair value in “Other Assets” with changes in fair value reflected in “Other Revenues.”

 (b) Investments held through unconsolidated equity affiliates and recorded in “Investment in and Advances to Unconsolidated Equity Affiliates” with earnings reflected in “Equity in Earnings of Unconsolidated Equity Affiliates.”
 Amounts represent Enron’s interest.

-(c) Amounts represent Enron’s investment in unconsolidated equity affiliates with earnings reflected in “Equity in Earnings of Unconsolidated Equity Affiliates.”
+(c) Amounts represent Enron’s investment in unconsolidated equity affiliates with operating earnings reflected in “Equity in Earnings of Unconsolidated Equity Affiliates.”

 Enron provides capital primarily to energy and communications-related businesses seeking debt or equity financing.
-The merchant investments made by Enron and carried at fair value include public and private equity,debt, production payments, government securities with maturities of more than 90 days and interests in limited partnerships.
+The merchant investments made by Enron and carried at fair value include public and private equity, debt and interests in limited partnerships.
 The valuation methodologies utilize market values of publicly-traded securities, independent appraisals and cash flow analyses.

 Also included in Enron’s wholesale business are investments in merchant assets such as power plants and natural gas pipelines, primarily held through equity method investments.
 Some of these assets were developed, constructed and operated by Enron.
 The merchant assets are not expected to be long-term, integrated components of Enron’s energy networks.

 From time to time, Enron sells interests in these merchant assets and investments.
 Some of these sales are completed in securitizations, in which Enron retains certain interests through swaps associated with the underlying assets.
 Such swaps are adjusted to fair value using quoted market prices, if available, or estimated fair value based on management’s best estimate of the present value of future cash flow.
 These swaps are included in Price Risk Management activities.
 See Note 3.
-For the years ended December 31, 2000, 1999 and 1998, respectively, pre-tax gains from sales of merchant assets and investments totaling $ million (of which $460 million represented pre-tax gains from sales of financial assets), $756 million and $628 million are included in “Other Revenues,” and proceeds were $ million (of which $1,790 million represented net proceeds from securitizations), $2,217 million and $1,434 million.
+For the years ended December 31, 2000, 1999 and 1998, respectively, pre-tax gains from sales of merchant assets and investments totaling $99 million, $756 million and $628 million are included in “Other Revenues,” and proceeds were $2,043 million, $2,217 million and $1,434 million.

+Certain sales of interests in merchant assets are accounted for as securitizations of financial assets.
+During 2000, gains from merchant asset sales representing securitizations were $37 million and proceeds were $920 million.
+Purchases of securitized merchant financial assets totaled $1,109 million during 2000.
+All amounts related to equity interests.

+During 2000, Enron also securitized certain non-merchant financial assets of which pre-tax gains were $410 million and proceeds were $790 million.
+Purchases of securitized non-merchant financial assets totaled $86 million during 2000.
+Amounts primarily related to equity interests.

 5 Income Taxes